zowe/docs-site/docs/user-guide/mvd-configuration.md

 **_zss.httpAuthTrace:**
 Logs behavior for session security.

-When you are finished specifying the settings, save the `server.json` file.
+When you are finished specifying the settings, save the file.

 ## Zowe Application Framework logging

+The Zowe Application Framework servers will log output to STDOUT, which can typically be seen on z/OS in job output logs.
-The Zowe Application Framework log files contain processing messages and statistics.
+Additionally, the framework servers also generate log files containing processing messages and statistics.
 The log files are generated in the following default locations:

 - Zowe Application Server: `$INSTANCE_DIR/logs/appServer-yyyy-mm-dd-hh-mm.log`
 - ZSS: `$INSTANCE_DIR/logs/zssServer-yyyy-mm-dd-hh-mm.log`